Daniel091/matter-of-debate/README.md

 ## extraFeatures:
 1. User and admin- role distinction (Steffi)
 2. Anonymous user (only for watching all chats) (Daniel)
+3. Proposing a topic as a user (Gregor)
+4. Reviewing proposed topics and either delete or create new topic as admin (Gregor)

 # User Administration in detail, 3 types of Users:
 1. Admin Users
     + can create new categories, and discussion topics
     + and can do everything that a normal user can do
     + (only admin of firebase is possible to give you adminrights)
+    + can view/delete/approve proposed topics
 2. Normal users
     + can make opinions on topics
     + get matched with other users based on their opinion and chat with them